pax0r/django-singleton/README.md

 # django-singleton

-## django-singleton is a fork of Thomas Ashelford's [django-singletons](https://github.com/tttallis/django-singletons).
+django-singleton is a fork of Thomas Ashelford's [django-singletons](https://github.com/tttallis/django-singletons).

-I forked his code to include Django 1.4 compatibility, as well as to remove the delete button within the admin.
+I forked his code to include Django 1.4 compatibility, as well as to remove the delete button within the admin (see credit below).
 I had to rename the repository so that I could submit this to the Python Package Index.

+[Code from Chris Church's fork](https://github.com/ninemoreminutes/django-singletons/commit/9b231666b9027d3bd1159f3db8bce34701193bdd) - I am merely synthesizing all this..

 ## In Thomas's words